 Vt.
 LBR 4003-1.
 Exemptions.

 Property claimed as exempt in Official Form B106C (“Schedule C: The Property You Claim as Exempt (Individuals)”) of a bankruptcy petition must be specific; general descriptions, such as “automobile,” “various,” or “common stock” are not sufficient.
-The debtor must set forth on Official Form B106C the statutory citations including the relevant subsections authorizing an exemption together with the value claimed as exempt.
+The debtor must also set forth on Official Form B106C the statutory citations including the relevant subsections authorizing an exemption together with the value claimed as exempt.
 In a joint case, the debtors must separately identify the exemptions claimed by each debtor.
 See Vt.
 LBR 1015-1(a)(1).

 Vt.
 LBR 4003-2.
 Avoiding Judicial Liens that Impair an Exemption.

-Motion to Avoid a Judicial Lien under § 522(f) of the Code in a Chapter 7 or 12 Case.
+Motion to Avoid a Judicial Lien under § 522(f) in a Chapter 7 or 12 Case.

 In a chapter 7 case, a motion to avoid a judicial lien that impairs an exemption must be filed before the case is closed.
 In a chapter 12 case, this type of motion must be filed in time to be heard at or before the date of the confirmation hearing.
-The debtor must attach to the motion a copy of the judgment order with proof of perfection and include in the motion:
+In both instances, the debtor must attach to the motion a copy of the judgment order with proof of perfection and include in the motion:

 a clear description of the property subject to the lien in question,